Things You Should Know About Periodontitis Treatment and Recovery

 Gingivitis

 Gingivitis is an inflammation of the gums that is caused by the buildup of bacterial plaque on the surface of the tooth.
+Symptoms of gingivitis include red and inflamed gums, bleeding during brushing, and no loose teeth.

 If gingivitis is left untreated, it can lead to periodontitis, which is a severe gum disease that causes the destruction of tissue, bone, or both.